 Powerful, Controllable Brakes The track developed racing ABS and Unified Braking System provide maximum braking performance.
 UBS inhibits unwanted rear-end motion during braking by activating the rear brake when the front brake is applied, with force distribution based on the bike’s attitude and lean angle.
 4-piston radial mounted front calipers ride on big 320mm rotors for excellent stopping power.

-Race-Ready Magnesium Wheels 10-spoke cast magnesium wheels lower rotational mass by 1.9 pounds over the 2014 model, reducing unsprung weight for quick direction changes and responsive handling.
+Race-Ready Magnesium Wheels 10-spoke cast magnesium wheels significantly lower rotational mass compared to conventional aluminum alloy rims, reducing unsprung weight for quick direction changes and responsive handling.

 MotoGP® Styling Dynamic YZR-M1 styling creates a more compact profile with improved aerodynamics, getting you closer to MotoGP® than any other production motorcycle available today.